 - 1. Turn off the computer and disconnect all power cords from electrical outlets. - 2.
 Remove the computer cover.
-See "Removing the computer cover" on page 55. - 3.
+See "Removing the computer cover" on page 56. - 3.
 Locate the internal speaker in the computer.
-See "Locating parts on the system board" on page 12. - 4.
+See "Locating components" on page 11. - 4.
 Remove the hard disk drive assembly.
 See "Installing or removing the hard disk drive assembly" on page 57. - 5.
-Disconnect the internal speaker cable from the system board.. - 6.
+Disconnect the internal speaker cable from the system board. - 6.
 Release the internal speaker cable from the retaining clip on the side of the thermal module bracket.